jimbobbennett/HappySadAngryWorkshop/steps/CreateAFaceResource.md

   ```

   Replace `<endpoint>` with the first part of the endpoint you noted down earlier from the Face Api Resource Quick start.
 You don't need the `/face/v1.0` part.

+  For example, if your resource was called `HappySadAngryFaceApi`, then the endpoint showing in the portal will be `https://happysadangryfaceapi.cognitiveservices.azure.com/face/v1.0`.
+Set the `face_api_endpoint` to be `https://happysadangryfaceapi.cognitiveservices.azure.com`.

   Replace `<key>` with one the key you noted down earlier from the Face Api Resource Quick start.